BaobabLims/baobab.lims/docs/setup.rst

 .. image:: _static/setup_images/su16.PNG

 Enter the details of the laboratory and press ‘save’.
-Compulsory fields are indicated by
+Compulsory fields are indicated by a red square.

 .. image:: _static/setup_images/su17.PNG